trinhlehainam/Isekaijitaku/forgejo/action-runner/macos/README.md

 └── actions/                                # Test actions
     └── test.yaml                           # Test workflow

+## Setup Options

+There are two ways to setup Gitea Action Runner on macOS, depending on your workflow requirements:

-## Option 1: MacOS Host Runner
+## Option 1: LaunchDaemon Setup (For Non-GUI Tasks)

-Use this setup when you want to:
+Use this setup when your workflows **do not** require GUI access (e.g., CLI-based tasks, backend services, Docker containers).

-- Run actions directly on macOS host
-- Use Docker functionality through Colima
-- Run Linux containers without needing Docker CLI inside actions
+### Benefits
+- Runs at system boot
+- System-wide access
+- Suitable for server environments
+- Ideal for Docker-based workflows

-### Installation Steps
+### Setup Steps

 #### Colima Installation